macabees/ponysay/README.md

 # ponysay
-The 'ponysay' command is console application to display ponies speaking messagesl.
+The 'ponysay' command is console application to display ponies speaking messages.

-The 'ponysay' command is a cowsay reimplemention with ponies.
+The 'ponysay' command is a cowsay reimplementation with ponies.

 ## ponysay (Project Info)
 [Website](https://erkin.party/ponysay/)